Nehaxfr/Nehax-MagazineManiac/README.md

 ## Features
 * FastLoading - Let you customize the magazine loading speed by applying a multiplier to the default value.

-/!\ The FastLoading multiplier take effect after a second server restart /!\

 ## Planned features
 * magazine customization (slot size, bullets capacity, ammo types...)